SEL Teaching Practices

 Have classroom or community events?
 Then, put those students to work.

-Providing students with the opportunity to plan class breakfasts or celebrations gives them ownership and pride over the event and their work at those events.
+Allowing students to plan class breakfasts or celebrations gives them ownership and pride over the event and their work at those events.

 In one of my previous schools, a different grade was responsible for planning the monthly community meeting.
 Students decided on the schedule, contacted speakers, and wrote skits.
 It was their event.